- Daily & Weekly newsletters

 ‘If you do not know your Shakespeare, you cannot be a politician’: The curtain goes up at La Monnaie

-The curtain will raise at La Monnaie this month for the first time in eight months.
+The curtain will soon rise at La Monnaie for the first time in eight months.
 The Brussels opera house is staging a new production of Tosca, the passionate and tragic tale of an opera singer doing everything she can to save her lover from the firing squad.

 “I’m looking forward to welcoming audiences again,” says Peter de Caluwe (pictured), the general and artistic director of La Monnaie, “and I can tell you that the artists are so, so eager to perform.”